 For nothing is hidden that will not be made manifest, nor is anything secret that will not be known and come to light.

 As people who believe in the inherent dignity of all human persons, we have a natural obligation to defend the vulnerable, and that means to defend victims of a crime who are often cast adrift in a flawed justice system.
-Dinah was protected and loved by her clan; we hope to be the voice for other victims and survivors of sexual violence, so they, like Dinah, understand that they are still worthy of love, respect, and dignity.
+Dinah was protected and loved by her clan; we hope to be the voice for other victims and survivors of sexual violence, both men and women, so they, like Dinah, understand that they are still worthy of love, respect, and dignity.

 The materials appearing on this website are provided for informational use only, and are in no way intended to constitute professional legal or medical advice.